snix422/FurnitureShop/README.md

-# DecoFurni
+# Furniture Shop

-decoFurni is an e-commerce platform built using Next.js and TypeScript.
+Furniture Shop is an e-commerce platform built using Next.js and TypeScript.
 The platform enables users to browse, filter, and purchase various home decoration and furniture products.

 ## Features